Please do not bring anyone into the hospital with you for your outpatient appointment unless you’ve agreed this with your hospital department.

-From 12 April patients on most adult inpatient wards can receive one named family member, friend or carer for a daily visit.
-This should be the same person each day.
+Some of our adult inpatient wards can receive one named family member, friend or carer for a daily visit.
+On Astor, AAU and Isabella Ward this should be the same person each day.

-Patients will be asked to agree with their family or friends, who the named visitor is.
+Patients will be asked to agree with their family or friends, who visits them.

-The visitor can then book by calling the visitor booking line.
+Visitors can then book by calling the visitor booking line or by speaking directly with ward reception staff.
 Multiple visits can be booked at once.

 If your family member is on KPH or in our Intensive Care Unit, you should speak directly to the ward to arrange visits.